What Do Millipedes Look Like?

 Actually, these little guys are pretty harmless.
 They don’t bite, sting, chew clothes or furniture, or ruin food.
 Their preferred dish is dead leaves or other decaying organic matter.

-Where do Millipedes Live?
+Where Do Millipedes Live?

 If they’re in your home, it’s probably because their outside environment is too hot or wet.
-Although millipedes do live in damp areas, excessive rainfall or over-watering your garden beds will drive them to seek dryer conditions–namely, your basement.
+Although millipedes do live in damp areas, excessive rainfall or overwatering your garden beds will drive them to seek drier conditions—namely, your basement.
 And to escape the summer’s heat, nothing says “chill and relax” like those dark spots behind your basement boxes.
 They’re accessing your home through doors, ground-level windows, and foundational cracks.

 How Can I Prevent a Millipede Infestation?

-If you have a minor to moderate millipede invasion, basic preventive care may be enough to solve your problem.
+If you have a minor to moderate millipede invasion, basic preventive care may be enough to solve your problem:

-• Sweep existing millipedes back outside.
+- Sweep existing millipedes back outside

-• Repair cracks to your foundation.
+- Repair cracks in your foundation

-• Check your doors and windows to make sure the sealer doesn't need replacing.
+- Check your doors and windows to make sure the sealer doesn’t need replacing

 Need More Help With Millipede Removal?